 It took some math to figure out how many batches of cake batter I needed to make.
 I used my cake batter calculator to figure out that I needed to make 6 batches of cake batter.

 In my initial calculation I thought I’d use 4 layers per tier, but I changed my mind to 3 the morning of!
 This meant I only had to make 6 batches instead of 7.

 Knowing this ahead of time allowed me to get the right amount of ingredients, and get everything ready to go before I started baking.
 A little planning goes a long way!!

 People always seem to get creeped out when they think about freezing cake layers, or baking layers several days in advance.
 I think people imagine dry, crumbly, freezer-burned cake and get scared.

-We ate our wedding cake on Sunday, and I baked our cake layers on Tuesday.
-I would’ve made them further in advance (properly wrapped cakes stay good in the freezer for weeks), but I was busy with cake lessons and didn’t have a chance to make them any earlier.
+We ate our wedding cake on Sunday, and I baked the cake layers on Tuesday.
+I would have liked to have made them further in advance (properly wrapped cakes stay good in the freezer for weeks), but I didn’t have a chance to make them any earlier.

 Properly sealed cake layers are anything but dry!
 In fact, frozen cake layers actually taste better, and are more moist in my opinion.